Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 * For endusers running MacOS and Ubuntu Desktop:

-   * Open a terminal on the local laptop
+   * Open a terminal on the personal computer

    * Enter: `sudo nano /etc/hosts`
        * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

-   * Enter the laptop end user password
+   * Enter the personal computer end user password

    * Add the values below the `127.0.0.1` entry in the `/etc/hosts` file.

        * `10.10.10.130 localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain`
-       * **Example**
+       * **Example:**

 ```
         127.0.0.1 localhost